omalk98/TILvert/README.md

 # TILvert

-A simple tool to convert TILs from txt files to HTML.
+A simple tool to convert TILs from txt files to HTML

 ## Installation